ac12644/Crypto-Charity/README.md

   </p>
   <a href="#">Link</a>
   <p align="center">
-    Decentralized application for fundraising built on Binance network 🌐.
-Set up a fundraising campaign, donate BNB💰, generate a receipt🗒️, and withdraw the amount💲.
+    Decentralized application for fundraising built on Polygon network 🌐.
+Set up a fundraising campaign, donate MATIC💰, generate a receipt🗒️, and beneficiary withdraw the amount💲.
   </p>
 </div>